Achievable logoAchievable logo

 Key points

-• When substitution gives an indeterminate form, this does not mean the limit does not exist.
-Try to factor, rationalize, simplify, or combine techniques and re-evaluate.
+• When substitution gives an indeterminate form, it doesn’t mean the limit doesn’t exist.
+Rewrite the expression (factor, rationalize, simplify, or combine terms) and then try substitution again.

-• For limits with absolute values, rewrite as a piecewise function and evaluate the one-sided limits separately.
+• For limits with absolute values, rewrite the absolute value as a piecewise function and compare the one-sided limits.